 It's also worth noting that Aussie Broadband charges $15 for delivery of your SIM card, unless you order it at the same time as a modem-router bundled in with a broadband plan from Aussie Broadband.

 Aussie Broadband doesn't exactly make the strongest case for its mobile plans.
-While they're far from the most expensive on the market, they don't offer the same value offered by many competing providers.
-Add in the fact that they're only available when bundled with Aussie Broadband's Internet plans, and it's tough to recommend them in the face of the more-aggressively priced competition.
+While these are far from the most expensive on the market, they don't offer the same value offered by many competing providers.